mikekeith52/LockNRoll/README.md

 		==================
 """
 ```
-3. To score the board and clear any spaces, type 3
+3. To score the board and clear any spaces based on combinations of dice you have placed on the board, type 3
-4. If you want to print an empty board, type 4 (useful to reference when trying to place joker)
+4. If you want to print an empty board, type 4 (this is useful to reference when trying to place a joker)
 5. To exit, type 5
 **Note, there is no way to reverse a move, so be careful**